-&lt;sup>2 WFP refers to implementing agencies as cooperating partners
+2 WFP refers to implementing agencies as cooperating partners

-Sensitive environmental, cultural, archaeological, religious sites near (within 1km) of site including elephant migration routes and remaining forests: A review of the social safeguards revealed that no sensitive cultural, archaeological or religious sites were identified within 1km of the site.
+Sensitive environmental, cultural, archaeological, religious sites near (within 1km) of site including elephant migration routes and remaining forests: A review of the social safeguards revealed that some cultural, archaeological or religious sites were identified within 1km of the site.
+But this will not be affected by the implementation.
 Certain sub-projects will occur within proximity to pre-existing mosques; however, these are new structures (since 2017) and none of the projects will impact those locations.
 For environmental safeguards, the screenings confirmed that the community and CPs confirmed that projects did not occur near the migration routes nor protected areas.
 Additionally, remaining forests within the camps will not be affected by the activity.